-- Co-create a vision to shift how we teach to create thriving, creative and resilient classrooms capable of meeting the needs presented by the climate crisis.
+- Co-create a vision to shift how we teach to create flourishing, creative and resilient classrooms capable of meeting the needs presented by the climate crisis.

-- Learn through experiential activities which foster a deeper connection to self, others and the natural world; leave with tools and practices to support our teaching, being and leading.
+- Learn through experiential activities which foster a deeper connection to self, others and the natural world.

 - Explore our personal and collective challenges inhibiting our ability to thrive while teaching for social and planetary impact.